fabioandco/emerald/_posts/2021-12-26-Testing-investment-strategies-across-markets.md

 ---
 title: Testing investment strategies across markets?
-A good idea to increase robustness and protect from over-fitting
+A robustness test to protect from false discoveries
 ---

 In the following lines, I propose a robustness test for systematic investment strategies that consists in testing an investment signal across different markets.